xcat2/xcat-core/source/advanced/confluent/confluent.rst

 source
 ^^^^^^

-To build from source, ensure your development machine has the correct development packages to create rpms, then execute hte following:
+To build from source, ensure your machine has the correct development packages to build rpms, then execute hte following:

     * Clone the git repo:  ::